 Why Contractors Need Better Websites (And What to Do About It)

 Contracting is a word-of-mouth business.
 Always has been.
-A referral from a happy customer is worth more than any marketing campaign.
-But here is what has changed: even referrals check your website before calling.
+But here's what's changed: even referrals check your website before calling.

 Someone needs their kitchen remodeled.
-They ask their neighbor who did theirs.
-The neighbor says "Call Johnson Contracting, they did a great job."
+Their neighbor says "Call Johnson Contracting."
 What happens next?

-The customer does not call Johnson Contracting.
-The customer Googles "Johnson Contracting."
+They don't call.
+They Google "Johnson Contracting."
 They find the website.
-And in 3 seconds, they form an opinion about whether this company is worth calling.
+And in 3 seconds, they decide if this company is worth calling.

-If the website is a single page with a phone number and a stock photo of a hammer, the customer has doubts.
-If the website loads slowly on their phone, they leave.
-If there are no photos of actual work, no reviews, no clear description of services, the referral dies on the vine.
+If the site is a single page with a phone number and a stock photo of a hammer?
+Doubts.
+If it loads slowly on their phone?
+They leave.
+No photos of actual work, no reviews, no clear services?
+The referral dies right there.

-85% of consumers research a business online before engaging with them.
+85% of consumers research a business online before engaging.
 That includes referral customers.
 Your word-of-mouth is only as strong as the website that backs it up.

-Project galleries.
-Before-and-after photos of completed work.
-This is the single most important content element for a contractor website.
-Customers want to see what you have built.
-Not stock photos — real projects.
+• Project galleries.
+Before-and-after photos of real work.
+The single most important content for a contractor site.
+Not stock photos — your actual projects.

-Service area clarity.
-Which cities and neighborhoods do you serve?
-A customer in Plano needs to know you work in Plano without having to call and ask.
+• Service area clarity.
+Which cities and neighborhoods?
+A customer in Plano needs to know you work in Plano without calling to ask.

-Service-specific pages.
+• Service-specific pages.
 A page for kitchen remodeling.
-A page for bathroom renovation.
-A page for deck building.
-Each with relevant descriptions, photos, and local keywords.
-Google ranks individual pages, not your entire website.
+A page for bathrooms.
+A page for decks.
+Google ranks individual pages, not your whole website.

-Reviews and testimonials.
-Embedded Google reviews or customer testimonials on the homepage.
-Social proof is critical for high-ticket home improvement purchases.
+• Reviews and testimonials.
+Embedded Google reviews on the homepage.
+Social proof is critical for high-ticket home improvement.

-Easy contact.
-Click-to-call button that works on mobile.
-Contact form that is actually tested and working.
-Your address for customers who want to visit or verify you are local.
+• Easy contact.
+Click-to-call that works on mobile.
+A contact form that's actually tested and working.

-Licensing and insurance.
-Display your license number and insurance status prominently.
-This builds trust and filters out the tire-kickers from the real customers.
+• Licensing and insurance.
+Display it prominently.
+Builds trust and filters out tire-kickers.

 What Ted Builds for Contractors